Raffaello/GetCleanData/CodeBook.md

 `-XYZ` is used to denote 3-axial signals in the X, Y and Z directions.

-- tBodyAcc-XYZ
+- avgtBodyAcc-XYZ
-- tGravityAcc-XYZ
+- avgtGravityAcc-XYZ
-- tBodyAccJerk-XYZ
+- avgtBodyAccJerk-XYZ
-- tBodyGyro-XYZ
+- avgtBodyGyro-XYZ
-- tBodyGyroJerk-XYZ
+- avgtBodyGyroJerk-XYZ
-- tBodyAccMag
+- avgtBodyAccMag
-- tGravityAccMag
+- avgtGravityAccMag
-- tBodyAccJerkMag
+- avgtBodyAccJerkMag
-- tBodyGyroMag
+- avgtBodyGyroMag
-- tBodyGyroJerkMag
+- avgtBodyGyroJerkMag
-- fBodyAcc-XYZ
+- avgfBodyAcc-XYZ
-- fBodyAccJerk-XYZ
+- avgfBodyAccJerk-XYZ
-- fBodyGyro-XYZ
+- avgfBodyGyro-XYZ
-- fBodyAccMag
+- avgfBodyAccMag
-- fBodyAccJerkMag
+- avgfBodyAccJerkMag
-- fBodyGyroMag
+- avgfBodyGyroMag
-- fBodyGyroJerkMag
+- avgfBodyGyroJerkMag

 ***NOTE:*** the features start with `t` are time-based, with `f` are frequencyDomain based.

+- Activity  {laying, sitting, standing, walking, walking.downstairs, walking.upstairs}
+- Subject   [1..30]

 The set of variables that were estimated from these signals are: